mwalczyk/marching-cubes/README.md

 - [ ] Add shadows

 ## Credits
 This project was largely inspired by and based on previous work done by [Paul Bourke](http://paulbourke.net/geometry/polygonise/).
 Many of the functions used for the signed-distance field evaluation are taken from [Inigo Quilez's](https://iquilezles.org/www/articles/distfunctions/distfunctions.htm) amazing website.
+The 3D noise function is taken from [Patricio Gonzalez Vivo's](https://gist.github.com/patriciogonzalezvivo/670c22f3966e662d2f83) GitHub.

 ### License
 [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/)